filcherock/irion/README.md

 In the future, the graphical shell of the system will be developed.
 At first, there will be a simple old interface, and then we will gradually improve and improve it.

 # History
 The development of Irion began on August 4, 2025.
 Initially, it was written in NASM and C++.
 There was no clear goal for creating the OS, it was developed for educational purposes.
+On August 8, the developer decided to rewrite Irion OS completely in NASM

 # License
 Irion OS is distributed under the GNU General Public License.
 This license applies not only to the OS, but also to all programs and utilities of Irion OS